-A Queen’s professor of community health and epidemiology, and self-described "stigma-buster," Heather Stuart addressed a mixed audience of Queen’s alumni and mental health professionals at Toronto's TIFF Bell Lightbox.
+A Queen’s professor of community health and epidemiology, and self-described "stigma-buster," Heather Stuart addressed a mixed audience of Queen’s alumni and mental health professionals at Toronto's TIFF Bell Lightbox on June 25, 2013.

 We're here to break the silence.

-They came to hear her give the first annual Bell Lecture on Mental Health and Anti-Stigma on June 25, 2013.
-The home of Toronto’s annual film festival might seem an unusual venue for a lecture, but this was no dry academic exercise.
+The home of Toronto’s annual film festival might seem an unusual venue for the first annual Bell Lecture on Mental Health and Anti-Stigma, but this was no dry academic exercise.
 Rather, it was an appeal, a call to action.